timbru31/CookMe-Canary/README.txt

 Commands & Permissions

-Permission: /cookme safe
+Permission: cookme.safe
 Description: No effects will appear, if a player has got this permission

-Permission: /cookme
+Permission: cookme.admin
+Description: Grants access to all commands below (admin commands)

 /cookme reload
 Description: Reloads the config